 - Purchase additional GEAR.
 The last step is to purchase any additional gear with starting coin, subject to GM approval and if appropriate to the starting adventure.

-What you are left with is a character with 11 points spread across 4 Attributes (none higher than 5), 8 points spread across 16 Skills (none higher than 2) and 3 Talents (based on your Race, Career and Life-Changing Event).
+What you are left with is a character with 15 points spread across 6 Attributes, 7 points spread across 17 Skills and 3 Talents (based on your Race, Career and Life-Changing Event).

 Seeing as how I am talking about Attributes and Skills so much here, that will be the subject of my next post.